confcompass/ironhorse/README.md

 ## Changelog

+  * 0.0.8 [12-09-2013]
+    * Added upload middleware to the filestore in the domains.
   * 0.0.7 [30-08-2013]
     * The models option of each domain accepts either a string path, or a list of paths.